rainday/Plivo-Perl-Helper/README.md

 Perl version Helper for Plivo

 This is a Perl version of Helper for Plivo, to make Plivo easier to use.
+Require
+use LWP::UserAgent;
+use HTTP::Request;
+use JSON;
+use XML::Simple;

 For calling Plivo api